BryanJacobs/FIDO2Applet/docs/implementation.md

 ### Credentials, IVs, and Wrapping Keys

-Each credential this application produces is a bit-mixed combination of the SHA256 hash of an RPID and the credential's own private key.
+Each credential this application produces is a combination of the SHA256 hash of an RPID and the credential's own private key.
+It also contains a bit indicating whether the credential is discoverable, a 16 byte IV for encryption, and a 16 byte HMAC for verification.

-It's not a good idea to reuse an IV.
-Nonetheless, we have to for non-discoverable credentials: including an IV would make the credentials 16 bytes longer, and I decided it was more important to keep them at the minimum 64 bytes long.
+The discoverability bit is necessary because deleting a discoverable credential should invalidate it, even if it is given back to the authenticator in an allowList.

 Each RK gets a separate IV for each of its data structures:

-- Credential itself (contains RP ID and private key)
 - Encrypted user ID
 - Encrypted RP name
 - Public key (yes, this is stored encrypted)